What You’ll Learn in This Article

-The vegetative phase is when the plant grows its roots, stalks, and large fan leaves that will ultimately be used to convert the sunlight into the sugars that it needs to produce the plants flowers or seeds.
-The light cycle is typically reduced to 18 hours of light, as it requires a minimum of 16 hours of light to maintain the plant from beginning to end.
+The vegetative phase is when the plant grows its roots, stalks, and large fan leaves that will structure the plant.
+Fan leaves will ultimately be used to convert the sunlight into the sugars that the plant needs to produce the flowers or seeds.
+The light cycle is typically reduced to 18 hours of light, as it requires a minimum of 16 hours of light to maintain the plant.
 During cannabis vegetation, cultivators can train their plants or manipulate their growth patterns for a multitude of reasons.
-Indoor growers may want to train their plants to stay short by growing horizontally, while outdoor growers may want to force their plant to develop multiple flower growth sites at the same level.
+Indoor growers may want to train their plants to stay short by growing horizontally, while indoor and outdoor growers may want to force their plant to develop multiple flower growth sites at the same level.

 There are several training techniques indoor growers deploy to get an optimal yield out of their plants within limited space and lighting conditions.
 All of them involve manipulating the shape and growth of the plant, usually by bending the stem in some fashion or another.

 The Sea of Green (SOG) technique involves growing several small plants instead of a few large ones with the intention of maximizing space and cultivating single colas.
 With the proper setup, a SOG grow promotes the shortest vegetative phase to produce short and dense colas.